Gilcrease Museum#6 in Best Things To Do in Tulsa

 Tulsa's visitors say the Gilcrease Museum is one of the best spots to see artwork inspired by the American West.
-Some of the artists with works featured here include Frederic Remington, Olaf Seltzer and Charles Banks Wilson.
-There are also contributions from Daniel Chester French, John James Audubon and N.C.
-Wyeth.
-Outside are 11 themed gardens: Byron and Audray Boone Garden, the Pioneer Garden and the Pre-Colombian Garden, to name a few.
+Artists featured here include Frederic Remington, Frank Tenney Johnson and Charles Marion Russell, among others.
+There are also works by Winslow Homer, John Singer Sargent and Thomas Moran.
+Outside, guests will find 23 acres of themed gardens, including the Pioneer Garden, the Rock Garden and the Pre-Colombian Garden, to name a few.

-Some say you should study the museum's website extensively before dropping by, however.
-The layout can be confusing and since the exhibits are spread out over 460 acres, you could easily lose precious time.
+Some visitors suggest studying the museum's website extensively before dropping by, citing a confusing layout (since the exhibits are spread out over 460 acres, you could easily lose precious time).

 The Gilcrease is located northwest of downtown, appropriately located on Gilcrease Museum Road.
 It's open Tuesday through Sunday from 10 a.m. to 5 p.m.
 Admission costs between $5 and $8, depending on age.
 Visit the museum's official website for more information.

 The pieces inside Tulsa's Philbrook Museum of Art are constantly competing for attention with the natural splendor of the grounds.
 In fact, visitors can't seem to decide which they like better.
 You'll find Renaissance and Baroque paintings and sculptures, plus a sampling of Asian art, Native American pieces and African sculptures.
 In addition to well-manicured pathways and blooming environs, recent visitors said the breathtaking gardens also have a picturesque sculpture walk with 17 installations to enjoy.